wiicode/cybersecurity-framework/small-business/start.md

 Be aware of what your partners, contractors and suppliers give away about your organisation online.

 Help your staff understand how sharing their personal information can affect them and your organisation.
 This is not about expecting people to remove all traces of themselves from the Internet.
 Instead support them as they manage their digital footprint, shaping their profile so that it works for them and the organisation.

-CPNI’s Digital Footprint Campaign contains a range of useful materials (including posters and booklets) to help organisations work with employees to minimise online security risks.